espressif/esp-protocols/docs/esp_modem/en/advanced_api.rst

 Creating a custom module is necessary if the application needs to use a specific device that is not supported and their commands differ from any of the supported devices.
-In this case it is recommended to define a new class representing this specific device and derive from the :cpp:class:`esp_modem::GenericModule`.
-In order to instantiate the appropriate DCE of this module, application could use :ref:`the DCE factory<dce_factory>`, and build the DCE with the specific module, using :cpp:func:`esp_modem::dce_factory::Factory::build`.
+In this case it is recommended to define a new class representing this specific device and derive from the :cpp:class:`esp_modem::GenericModule` (or any other available module, that's close to your custom device).
+Then you can create the DCE using :ref:`the DCE factory<dce_factory>` public method :cpp:func:`esp_modem::dce_factory::Factory::create_unique_dce_from`.

-Please refer to the implementation of the existing modules.

-Please note that the ``modem_console`` example defines a trivial custom modem DCE which overrides one command, for demonstration purposes only.
+Please note that the ``pppos_client`` example defines a trivial custom DCE which overrides one command, and adds a new command for demonstration purposes only.

+It is also possible to create a specific DCE class that would conform to the generic ``DCE`` API and use all generic commands, work with commands differently.
+This might be useful to add some custom preprocessing of commands or replies.
+Please check the ``modem_console`` example with ``CONFIG_EXAMPLE_MODEM_DEVICE_SHINY=y`` configuration which demonstrates overriding default ``command()`` method to implement URC processing in user space.

 Create new communication interface
 ----------------------------------